 By statute, officials may request an extension of the deadline to file a Statement of Economic Interests.
 When an official requests an extension, staff will ask for the request in writing.
 For reasons of administrative efficiency, staff will grant requests for extensions for 15 days or less.
-If the official's request is for more than a 15 day extension, staff will grant an extension of 15 days and inform the official that their request for further extension will be presented at the next Commission meeting, along with information on when the official's Statement was filed.
-If the Commission grants the request for further extension, no penalty will be assessed.
-If the Commission denies the request for further extension, and the official filed a Statement more than 15 days after the original deadline, the official will be assessed a penalty for late filing under section (d).
+If the official's request is for more than a 15-day extension, staff will grant an extension of 15 days and inform the official that their request for further extension will be presented at the next Commission meeting, along with information on when the official's Statement was filed.
+If the Commission grants the request for further extension, and the official filed a Statement more than 15 days after the original deadline, the official will be assessed a penalty for late filing under section (d).
 Staff will not grant extensions to candidates for office required to file a Statement under WIS.
 STAT. § 19.43(4).